dalmo1991/superflexPy/doc/popular_models.rst

 Elements creation
 .................

-We now report the code used to implement the elements designed in the previous section.
+We now show the code used to implement the elements designed in the previous section.
 Instruction on how to use the framework to build new elements can be found in the page :ref:`build_element`.

-Note that for common applications the elements are already available (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement the code presented in this section.
+Note that some elements have already been implemented (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement them, as shown in this section.

 Interception
 ************

-The interception filter can be implemented extending the class :code:`BaseElement`
+The interception filter can be implemented by extending the class :code:`BaseElement`

 .. literalinclude:: popular_models_code.py